 Sentiment Lexicons For 81 Languages

-Although English is the most spoken language globally, it is also crucial to analyze the sentiment of other language speakers.13 This dataset includes 81 languages such as Chinese, Spanish, and German, so it offers a variety of data from different languages and represents the worldwide sentiment better.14
+Although English is the most spoken language globally, it is also crucial to analyze the sentiment of speakers of other languages.13 This dataset includes 81 languages such as Chinese, Spanish, and German, so it offers a variety of data from different languages and represents the worldwide sentiment better.14

 Social Media Sentiment